reef-pi/reef-pi/README.md

  - Most other hardwares are from Adafruit.
 They have tutorials for most of them.
 I have learned electronics while building this

-### Setup
+## Setup

-- Power supply
+  - Decide and purchase all the hardware
   - Hardware assembly
   - Installing and configuring the controller software
   - Testing, calibration
   - Example setup

 ## Usage

 Modules

   - Camera (Taking still images, streaming video)
   - Relay (Timer based on/off)
   - Dosing/TopOff